brandonsie/novel-word-count-obsidian/README.md

 This plugin displays statistics of your choice next to every file, folder, and vault in the File Explorer pane.
 It updates in real time as you write.

+The original plug in is at https://github.com/isaaclyman/novel-word-count-obsidian.
+This fork adds counting of incomplete tasks, i.e. "- [ ]".

 ### Settings

 **Data to show.** You can choose up to three data types to display side by side.
 Choose from the following: